 - Real Companhia Velha

-For more information about locations and opening hours visit the website of the Association of Porto Wine Companies (AEVP).
+For more information about locations and opening hours, visit the website Association of Porto Wine Companies (AEVP).

-Boat Trip and Visit to Wineries in the Douro Region
+Douro Wine Region – Boat Trip and Visit to Wineries

-The Douro wine region is approximately 100 km from Porto, where the wineries that produce Porto wine are located.
-The vineyards are planted on steep slopes and provide a beautiful landscape, named by UNESCO as a World Heritage Site in 2001 in the Cultural Landscape category.
+Porto is located approximately 100 kilometers from the Douro wineries, where Port Wine is produced.
+These vineyards are located on steep slopes and provide a beautiful landscape, designated by UNESCO as a World Heritage Site in 2001 under the Cultural Landscape category.

 The Portuguese wineries are called Quintas.
-If you want to visit a Quinta, it’s possible to take guided tours, participate in the harvesting, see the wine production process and also taste them.
-Some of them also include accommodation options for those who want to stay at the winery.
+You can visit the wineries, take part in guided tours with tasting sessions, participate in harvesting, see the wine production process, and more.
+Many offer accommodation for guests who wish to stay at the winery.

-An option to visit the wineries is by boat on the Douro River, which allows you to contemplate the mountainous landscapes of the region.
-The boats leave from Porto, Peso da Régua and Pinhão and there are several types of tours, some of which include lunch and visits to wineries.
+You can also visit wineries by boat on the Douro River.
+It allows you to admire the beautiful mountain scenery of the region.
+The boats depart from Porto, Peso da Regua, and Pinhao.
+There are many types of tours available, including olive oil tastings and visits to multiple wineries.

 Ribeira do Cais